I Want To Move Out—Am I Ready To Get My Apartment?

 Building independence and self-sufficiency

 When you live independently, you’ll likely be responsible for taking care of yourself, your home, and your finances.
 This could be a lot of work, but it can also be incredibly rewarding.
-Taking care of these responsibilities may build independence and self-sufficiency, which can help you feel more confident and capable.
+Taking care of these responsibilities can help you build independence and self-sufficiency, allowing you to as you gain new skills and habits.

 Ability to create your routine and schedule